timelesslounge/timelessis/README.md

 #### General Information

-* The module is designed to manage spots, Users and their roles
+* The module is designed to manage spots, Employees and their roles
-* Only Users with Manager role and above should have access to this module
+* Only Employees with Manager role and above should have access to this module
 * Module sections should be represented as tabs (at the top of the screen)
 * Ability to sort / filter data in all tables based on values ​​from any column
 * The module consists of the following sections:
   * **Companies**: The list of all the companies managed by our software; (Visible only to Administrator role)
-  * **Spots**: The list of all the bars belonging to a given company;
+  * **Locations**: The list of all the bars belonging to a given company;
-  * **Users**: The list of all the users belonging to a given company;
+  * **Employees**: The list of all the users belonging to a given company;
   * **Roles**: The list of all the roles configured and privileges;

 #### Involved Entities

 * Company
-* Spots
+* Locations
 * Floors
 * Tables
 * TableShapes
 * Scheme
 * SchemeCondition
-* Users
+* Employees
 * Roles
 * Items

 #### Privileges by Role

 * Administrator
-  * Add / Modify / Archive Spots
+  * Add / Modify / Archive Locations
-  * Create / modify / activate / deactivate accounts for all spots Users
+  * Create / modify / activate / deactivate accounts for all spots Employees
-  * View User profiles
+  * View Employee profiles
 * Owner
-  * Create / modify / activate / deactivate accounts for all Users associated with owned spots
+  * Create / modify / activate / deactivate accounts for all Employees associated with owned spots
   * View self-profile
-  * View User profiles associated with owned spots
+  * View Employee profiles associated with owned spots
 * Director
   * Create / modify / activate / deactivate accounts for all managers, masters, interns associated with spots he involved in
   * View self-profile